 Fatigue in 2019 – 32% | Fatigue in 2020 – 68%

-The pandemic introduced new stressors, which have compounded into burnout, which has led to high employee turnover rates within colleges and universities.
+The pandemic introduced new stressors, which have compounded into overwork and burnout, which has led to high employee turnover rates at colleges and universities.
 We’re experiencing what Dr. Anthony Klotz (associate professor of management at Texas A&M University) refers to as “the great resignation.”
-As faculty members resign, institutions must refill job roles, which is difficult when a university’s value lies in its people.
-Rebuilding a workforce can take years, especially when turnover rates are high.
+As faculty, administrators, professors, and leadership resign, institutions must refill job roles, which is difficult when a university’s value lies in its people.
+Rebuilding a workforce can take years, especially when faculty turnover rates are high.

 Universities need a way to alleviate stress, retain faculty, and simplify jobs so new hires can settle into their roles quickly.
 Faculty are longing for a better work-life balance as they juggle student requests while making sure their own kids are doing their homework and getting to bed on time.
 They’re desperate for a reprieve—just a little extra breathing room during the jam-packed workday.